shobrook/openlimit/README.md

 # openlimit

-Simple and efficient rate limiter for the OpenAI API.
+A simple tool for maximizing usage of the OpenAI API without hitting the rate limit.

 - Handles both _request_ and _token_ limits
-- Precisely enforces rate limits with one line of code
+- Precisely (to the millisecond) enforces rate limits with one line of code
-- Limits _synchronous_ and _asynchronous_ requests
+- Handles _synchronous_ and _asynchronous_ requests
 - Plugs into Redis to track limits across multiple threads, processes, or servers

 Implements the [generic cell rate algorithm,](https://en.wikipedia.org/wiki/Generic_cell_rate_algorithm) a variant of the leaky bucket pattern.